Akuli/akuli.github.io/http.md

 Now that we know what responses look like, we can create one ourselves.
 If you have netcat, run `nc -lp 12345` and then go to `http://localhost:12345` with the browser.
-Once connected, type this response to the terminal (remember the trailing blank line).
+Then type this response to the terminal, after the request that was printed.
 When done, close the TCP connection by pressing Ctrl+C or Ctrl+D.

 ```